ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 # Why would you use GPT to aide in the modeling of an AI?
 Why not just use the GPT model and not care?

 A human mind does more than just parse tokens.
 Or as Terry Pratchett put it in his discworld series "from the outside, infinity is blue; it is only black while you're standing inside it".
+And a human mind as dynamic neurochemical responses to its environment.
+It equally needs to emulate or imitate, if not be part of, a living host.
+GPT can also be gainsayed in a way that a human can't be coerced.